mogulbaig/algorithm/README.md

-# binary-search
+# algorithms

-Everything related to binary search

-Fundamental algorithm to search for a specific target in an ordered collection.
+Everything about algorithms.